COVID-19 Precautions: One You Can Easily Take

 1. First you need to wet your hands, and, if available, always, use running water.
 Don’t forget to close the tap to save water.
 Just rinsing your hands or cleaning your hands only with water is not enough.
 Because water alone will not remove the dirt and microbes.
 Now apply soap on the wet hands, and it is not important to use anti-microbial soaps.
 Any plain soap would do as long as you are using it properly.

 2. Lather well with the soap and rub your hands properly.
-This means, you need to lather the back of your hands as well and nails.
-Microbes are present in high concentration under the nails so they should be washed properly.
+This means you need to lather the back of your hands as well and nails.
+Microbes are present in high concentrations under the nails so they should be washed properly.

 3. The twenty seconds rule.
 Rub your hands with soap for about 20 seconds because evidence suggests that ‘washing hands for about 15-30 seconds removes more germs from hands than washing for shorter periods.’
 You don’t need to especially set a timer!
 Just hum along two verses of your favorite song and keep washing your hands for the duration.